jatjo/greedy-monsters-react-tsx/README.md

 ![gamecontrols](doc/gamecontrols.png)

 ## Getting started
-You can test the game on GitHub pages by using the following link:
+You can try the game on GitHub Pages by using the following link:

 https://jatjo.github.io/greedy-monsters-react-tsx/